Skip to content

 source usertest/Scripts/activate

 • Note the (usertest) in the beginning of the prompt!
+Could be together with the conda (base) environment as well.

-which python #must point to the python belonging to the virtual environment
+which python # must point to the python belonging to the virtual environment

-python -V # note this version
+python -V # note this version (same as you started the virtual environment from)

-which pip #must point to the pip belonging to the virtual environment
+which pip # must point to the pip belonging to the virtual environment

 • Check it is empty with the command pip list